Facial Action Unit Detection via Adaptive Attention and Relation: Experiments

-After further learning the correlations among frames in a sequence, our STRAL achieves the best results on both BP4D and DISFA benchmarks.
-The spatial correlations and temporal correlations are simultaneously modeled by our spatio-temporal graph convolutional network, in which spatial and temporal relevant information are jointly exploited to improve the performance of AU detection.
-In our framework, the attention regularization contributes to extracting complete AU representations, and the spatio-temporal relation learning reasons spatial and temporal correlations based on the AU representations to improve the final performance.
+We implement AA+$G^{sp}$+$T^{avg}$ by calculating the average predictions of AA+$G^{sp}$ over frames as the final prediction of each frame.
+It can be seen that the results become significantly worse.
+This indicates the correlations among frames are non-trivial, which should be captured by a powerful temporal model.
+After reasoning the dependencies among frames by GRU, our AAR achieves the best results on the BP4D benchmark.
+The independent pattern of each AU, the inter-dependencies among AUs, as well as the temporal dependencies are simultaneously modeled by our adaptive spatio-temporal graph convolutional network, in which spatial and temporal relevant information are both exploited to improve the performance of AU detection.
+In our framework, the adaptive attention regression network contributes to extracting accurate AU features, and the adaptive spatio-temporal graph convolutional network reasons complete correlations based on the AU features to achieve the final performance.